 If greater diversity makes Americans less charitable, then the problem is not immigration but the xenophobia embedded in the American psyche.
 This article is an excuse for those unwilling to cope with unfamiliarity.

 Gloribel Rivas Boston, Mass.

 Excellent article.
 I’d say it’s also worth noting that Democrats may have made a tactical error in how the debate was even framed.
 In the previous election cycle, an attempt was made to call out any reticence toward blanket amnesty as the equivalent of racism.
 The logic was that anti-illegal-immigration sentiment is the same as being anti-immigrant, which in turn is covert xenophobia.
 Unfortunately, that argument doesn’t hold water with Trump supporters.

 Many conservatives disagree that people here without permission possess an unalienable right to reside in the country.
 Conservatives see the current situation as being a result of personal—and ostensibly preventable—actions and choices.
 The prospective immigrant (outside of asylum seekers) chooses whether or not to break the law, they argue.
 As such, any consequences resulting from said action are due to poor decision making rather than the racism of U.S. citizens.

 Progressives might be better served by addressing that viewpoint head on and eschewing clarion calls of xenophobia in favor of a frank and honest debate on how an immigration system ought to work.
 Whom should it benefit?
 How should prospective immigrants be selected?
 What effective enforcement measures are appropriate?

-(Residence withheld by request)
+Gbadebo A. (Residence withheld by request)